Edited by: Stella Shon

-From now through March 3, 2023, you can get up to a 45% discount when you purchase at least 2,000 AAdvantage miles.
+Right now you can get up to a 35% discount when you purchase at least 2,000 AAdvantage miles.

 Here’s what you need to know.

-American Airlines is offering a discount on purchased AAdvantage miles through March 3, 2023.
-The more miles you buy, the greater your discount will be, as shown in the tiers below:
+American Airlines is offering a discount on purchased AAdvantage miles.
+The more miles you buy, the greater your discount will be.

-We value American Airlines AAdvantage miles at 1.4 cents apiece, so even with the 50% discount, it’s a pretty expensive proposition — but it could still be worth it if you had a specific redemption in mind.
+We value American Airlines AAdvantage miles at 1.4 cents apiece, so even with the 35% discount, it’s a pretty expensive proposition — but it could still be worth it if you had a specific redemption in mind.

 You can head to American’s buy miles page to complete your purchase — American will allow you to purchase a maximum of 150,000 AAdvantage miles per year.